Stochastic grid bundling method for backward stochastic differential equations: Assumptions and Algorithm

 \subsection{Standing Assumptions}

 To ensure the existence and uniqueness of the solution of the continuous BSDEs, some basic assumptions are required.
-Moreover, these assumptions will affect the algorithm designed in changing the admissible choice of $\pi$ and $(\theta_1, \theta_2)$ and the error bound of the scheme.
+Moreover, these assumptions will affect the algorithm designed regarding the admissible choice of $\pi$ and the error bound of the scheme.
 In this work, we assume the global Lipschitz condition as stated in Assumption \ref{assumption:globally_lipschitz}.
-The reader should note that this assumption will affect the derivation and the result of the error bound for the complete algorithm, one example can be seen is Section \ref{section_explicit}.
+Note that this assumption will affect the derivation and the result of the error bound for the complete algorithm.
 Assumption \ref{assumption:globally_lipschitz} is in force here as it is the most common assumption in the BSDE literature.
 Alternative assumptions can be found, for instance, in \cite{gobet_turkedjiev_2016}.